pdf-tools/components-code-sample-hub/README.md

 # Pdftools Sample Code Repository

-This repository contains sample code demonstrating the **Pdftools SDK** and the **Toolbox add-on**.
+This repository contains sample projects demonstrating the **Pdftools SDK** and the **Toolbox add-on**.
 It offers implementations for various use cases across multiple programming languages and is designed to assist developers in seamlessly integrating PDF functionalities into their applications.

 ---

-## Sample organization
+## Organization of samples

-Each sample is organized into a dedicated folder.
+Each use case is contained in its own folder.
 Within each folder, you can find the following:
-* A general `README.md` with instructions on how to execute the sample in all supported programming languages.
+* A general `README.md` with instructions on how to execute the sample in each supported programming language.
-* The folder may contain test files that you can use to run and validate the sample.
+* You may find test files that you can use to test the sample.

 ## Repository structure